russellballestrini/russell.ballestrini.net/content/2015-07-01-working-with-botocores-awsconfig.rst

 :tags: Code, DevOps
 :slug: working-with-botocores-awsconfig
 :status: published
+:summary:
+  Don't reinvent the wheel, use Botocores Config facilities for work with AWS.

 I ran into a `bug <https://github.com/boto/botocore/issues/435>`__ in botocore and this post will serve to document a work around as well as